Saharan rock art

 Saharan rock art is a significant area of archaeological study focusing on artwork carved or painted on the natural rocks of the central Sahara desert.
 The rock art dates from numerous periods starting c.
 12,000 years ago, and is significant because it shows the culture of ancient African societies.

 The paintings and carvings of the Sahara are endangered, and vulnerable rock art on uncovered rock has already disappeared.
 Organizations, such as the Trust for African Rock Art, are researching and recording as much information about Saharan rock art as possible, while raising awareness of threats to the art itself.

+New discoveries and ongoing research of Sahara's rock art includes findings of ancient symbols, mysterious figures, and scenes depicting early African society's relationship with animals.